UT-Austin-RPL/Ditto/README.md

 ## Demo

 [Here](notebooks/demo_depth_map.ipynb) is a minimum demo that starts from multiview depth maps before and after interaction and ends with a reconstructed digital twin.
-To run the demo, you need to install this [library](https://github.com/Steve-Tod/utils3d) for visualization, and use [this model weight](https://utexas.box.com/s/ktckf75xo33plf5nidyvqz9bn20jwv06).
+To run the demo, you need to install this [library](https://github.com/Steve-Tod/utils3d) for visualization.

-We provide the posed depth images of a real word muisc box to run the demo.
-You can download from [here](https://utexas.box.com/s/ujb2ky8y9vaog7nheth1n3tmm1rgx9t7) and put it under `data`.
+We provide the posed depth images of a real word laptop to run the demo.
+You can download from [here](https://utexas.box.com/s/0kikho1m4zzswn0w2xvtv81cmczqu4tx) and put it under `data`.
 You can also run demo your own data that follows the same format.

 ## Data and pre-trained models